sethbassett/foss_meetups/README.md

 # Tallahassee FOSS Meetups

 Tallahassee's homegrown FOSS meetup group.
-Located in the **terra incognita** somewhere between a GIS lab and a group therapy session.
+Located in the *terra incognita* somewhere between the GIS lab and a group therapy session.

 # Guidelines for presenters and audience